furudean/webchain/pages/spec.md

    different domains altogether.
 6. Nodes may not nominate themselves or create cycles in the nomination path.
 If these cases are detected, the offending nominations are ignored.
-7. If a node does not respond with a 200 status-code in a timely manner, the node is considered offline.
+7. If a node does not respond in a timely manner, the node is considered offline.
 Offline nodes are still a part of the data representation, but its subtree is not traversable until it comes online again.

 [^1]:
     The value of `n` is left unspecified.
 The webchain admin may choose a suitable